-We do not have a national CO2 cap and trade market yet, but there is a regional one called the Regional Greenhouse Gas Initiative (RGGI) see http://www.rggi.org/home.
-In 2008, there was serious discussion ongoing to develop a national one, as the Waxman-Markey bill passed the house.
-However, its companion Kerry-Boxer bill in the senate did not pass.
-Kerry-Lieberman-Graham unveiled a $2^{nd}$ version of the senate bill on 12/10/09, which also did not pass.
+Kerry-Lieberman-Graham unveiled a 2nd version of the senate bill on 12/10/09.
 This would have been very important to costs of energy production.
 For example, a "low" CO2 cost would be about \$10/ton of CO2 emitted, which would increase energy cost from a typical coal-fired plant from about \$60/MWhr to about \$70/MWhr.
-All indications are that today, it is dead.
+However, the Senate bill never passed, and all indications are that today, it is dead.